acki-01/devmeeting_react_redux/redux/redux-flow.md

 <div style="text-align:center"><img width=600 src="/assets/redux-flow.png" /></div>

-Redux is a state managment system based on Flux architecture.
-Basically it means that the data flows only in one direction: Main concept behind Redux are:
+Redux is a state management system based on [Flux architecture](https://facebook.github.io/flux/).
+Basically it means that the data flows only in one direction.
+Main concept behind Redux are:

 -   One global store
 -   Immutability of data